-A methodology is an approach to doing something with a defined set of rules, methods, tests activities, deliverables, and processes which typically serves to solve a specific problem.
-Methodologies demonstrate a well thought out, defined, repeatable approach.
+A methodology is an approach to doing something with a defined set of rules, methods, tests, activities, deliverables, and processes that typically serves to solve a specific problem.
+Methodologies demonstrate a well-thought-out, defined, repeatable approach.

 As you can see, the difference between a methodology and a framework is in the level of granularity: the more rules it has, the closer it is to being a methodology on the framework-methodology spectrum.

 There’s a running joke in the project management community that illustrates the nature of methodologies: "The difference between methodologists and terrorists is that you can negotiate with terrorists".